 CPEC is viewed by many of its critics as an exercise in neo-imperialism, particularly through credit-imperialism.
 Further concerns are as follows:

-- Several media outlets in Pakistan have criticised the project’s finances as being shrouded in mystery, while one of them going as far to suggest that article suggested that “there are far too much secrecy and far too little transparency”.
+- Several media outlets in Pakistan have criticized the project’s finances as being shrouded in mystery, while one of them going as far as to suggest that the article suggested that “there are far too much secrecy and far too little transparency”.